zalando/zally/web-ui/README.md

 1. Create a pull request for the new version (e.g. branch`web-ui-release-1.1`)
     1. Bump the package version in `package.json`
     1. Add changelog information and adjust documentation
-1. Publish the new version after the pull request is merged (`npm login && npm publish`)
+1. Publish the new version after the pull request is merged (`npm login && npm publish --access=public`)

 ## Contributing